ll7/scenario_runner/Docs/Record_and_evaluate_Scenarios.md

 There we can see that for each collision the time when happened, the type of the actors involved, and the id and description of each actor is shown.

 ### Blocked Actors Output
-In Contrast to Record and Replay you only have to execute Carla as a preparation to execute the following commands.
+In contrast to record and replay you only have to execute Carla as a preparation to execute the following commands.

 Then you can enter the following command in the above mentioned directory (~/CARLA_0.9.9/PythonAPI/examples) while starting a scenario: